 Cooking Tips

-- Keep your tortillas warm by wrapping them in a cloth or placing them in a tortilla warmer until ready to serve.
+- Wrap cooked tortillas in a clean cloth or use a tortilla warmer to keep them soft.

 Storage Tips

-- Store cooked tortillas in an airtight container or wrapped in plastic wrap at room temperature for up to 2 days.
+- Store cooked tortillas in an airtight container or wrapped in plastic at room temp for up to 2 days.

 Serving Suggestions and Uses